ClinGen/stanford-affils/doc/api_information.md

 - Get a specific affiliation in JSON format

+GET `affiliation_detail/uuid/<str:uuid>/`

+- Get a specific affiliation in JSON format by its GPM UUID.

 POST `affiliation/create/`

 - Creates a new Affiliation.
 This endpoint generates and returns a `201 Created`